 It allows us to validate 3D primitives according to the international standard ISO19107.
-Think of it as PostGIS ST_IsValid, but for 3D primitives (PostGIS only validates 2D primitives).

 val3dity accepts as input:

-val3dity has a fairly extensive documentation.
+val3dity has an extensive documentation.

 If you encounter a bug, please report it on the issue page.